 Our Mission Statement

 Educators will value the relationships they develop with their children, families and community.
 Families will be encouraged to be actively involved in the Service; contributing ideas and take an interest in their child’s development and achievements.
 Educators; children and families will work together to establish routines that allow flexibility.
 All staff will aim to respect and understand each family’s culture and beliefs.
-The Service has commitment to recognising and respecting the diversity of all families.
+The Service has a commitment to recognising and respecting the diversity of all families.
 Values, cultures and lifestyles are treated equitably.

-Educators will intentionally encourage the children to learn the skills of emotional intelligence; resilience (coping skills when things go wrong); impulse control; awareness and control of emotions; empathy; self awareness; optimism, self-direction and motivation.
+Educators will intentionally encourage the children to learn the skills of emotional intelligence; resilience (coping skills when things go wrong); impulse control; awareness and control of emotions; empathy; self-awareness; optimism, self-direction and motivation.
 They will incorporate the Protective Behaviours, a personal safety program, into the curriculum:

 We all have the right to feel safe all of the time.